-Jim Mueller: He was born at that time, I was a Lutheran general hospital
+Jim Mueller: He was born in, at that time, it was Lutheran General Hospital

-Why is it that you chose Delray beach, Florida?
+David Hirsch: In Park Ridge.
+Why is it that you chose Delray Beach, Florida?

-Jim Mueller: Yeah, up North he was very much, and Margo did all the research down here to find the right school.
-And it’s very hard because schools down here are very different.
-They aren’t in where we lived in Chicago land.
-Each town had its school system.
-Pretty much they were small school systems and they’re more personal here.
+Jim Mueller: Yeah, up north he was very much, and Margot did all the research down here to find the right school.
+And it’s very hard, because schools down here are very different.
+When we lived in Chicagoland, each town had its school system pretty much.
+They were small school systems, and they’re more personal.

-All of Palm beach is one school system, so it’s becomes very impersonal, very rope.
-So you just end up looking at the school system.
-You look at the principal.
-What’s the culture that the is developing at the high school in the last year?
-It’s just high school, but in the schools, what is the culture that’s developing.
+Here, all of Palm Beach is one school system, so it becomes very impersonal, very rote.
+So instead of looking at the school system, you look at the principal.
+What’s the culture that the principal is developing at the school?

-And we move loop through a one two.
-He was second school.
-He worked out really well because he also had an aide who was a perfect match.
-Um, so one, two, three schools.
-Yeah, in just elementary schools.
-We went through three schools with loop finding the right match, and that worked out pretty well.
+And we move Luke through one, two—in the second school it worked out really well, because he also had an aide who was a perfect match.
+So one, two, three schools.
+Yeah, in just elementary schools, we went through three schools with Luke finding the right match, and that worked out pretty well.
 And then when he moved on to high school, the high school was extraordinary too.

-It’s just Boca high as an extraordinary school, and it’s because of the principal and the culture he sets.
-But having the right principal school culture and not stopping until you find it.
-Having the right education coordinator, you might call that having the right aid for Luke, all of those things, uh, we always made sure the match was right and didn’t settle.
+Boca High as an extraordinary school, and it’s because of the principal and the culture he sets.
+But having the right principal, school culture, and not stopping until you find it.
+Having the right education coordinator, you might call that, having the right aide for Luke, all of those things.
+We always made sure the match was right and didn’t settle.

-And in addition to that, knowing Luke’s rights and being well informed about them and insisting upon them, uh, not everybody cares about your child as much as you do.
-And that’s why we came up with the idea of bam, because sometimes you just have to make sure you’re heard on your child’s behalf since they don’t have power.
+And in addition to that, knowing Luke’s rights and being well informed about them and insisting upon them.
+Not everybody cares about your child as much as you do.
+And that’s why we came up with the idea of BAM, because sometimes you just have to make sure you’re heard on your child’s behalf, since they don’t have power.

-David Hirsch: Very powerful, Margo, just sounds like an exceptional.
-A mom.
-I know that they call them tiger moms, but not in this context that we’re talking about, but
+David Hirsch: Very powerful.
+Margot just sounds like an exceptional mom.
+I know that they call them tiger moms, but not in this context that we’re talking about.

 David Hirsch: Yeah, well, it’s like anything else.
-If you educate yourself and you’re knowledgeable, you know, you have the ability to communicate accurately and you’re not going to get pushed around or you know, pushed off to the side and you can fight for what you’re entitled to or what your child’s entitled to.
+If you educate yourself and you’re knowledgeable, you have the ability to communicate accurately, and you’re not going to get pushed around or pushed off to the side, and you can fight for what you’re entitled to or what your child’s entitled to.

 Jim Mueller: Exactly.

-David Hirsch: So did Luke graduated from high school?
+David Hirsch: So did Luke graduate from high school?

 Jim Mueller: He did.
-He did graduate from high school and he slowly, he just couldn’t be at school and so they graduated him, gave him a diploma.
-Okay.
+He did graduate from high school.
+And slowly, he just couldn’t be at school, and so they graduated him, gave him a diploma.